PriME: Privacy-aware Membership profile Estimation in networks: PriME: Optimal Mechanism for privatizing the data and Membership Profile Estimation

-\end{defn} We employ a specific technique known as a randomized-response mechanism to define $\mathcal M$ in our setup.
-This technique generates a synthetic copy of the original network, with adjacency matrix $M_\varepsilon(A_{\mathscr G})$ by randomly flipping each edge in ${\mathscr G}$.
-Using the property of differential privacy, any analysis performed on the synthetic network $M_\varepsilon(A_{\mathscr G})$ preserves $\varepsilon$–edge LDP.
-This edge flipping approach has been utilized in previous studies.
+In this section, we describe a specific randomization scheme $\mathcal{M}$ designed to enforce edge local differential privacy in the resulting network.
+The core idea of this approach, commonly referred to as the \emph{randomized response mechanism}, involves generating a synthetic copy of the original network.
+This is achieved by constructing an adjacency matrix $\mathcal{M}_\varepsilon(A_{\mathscr{G}})$, where each edge in the original graph ${\mathscr{G}}$ is randomly flipped with a specified probability to ensure privacy at the user-specified level.
+Using the property of differential privacy, any analysis performed on the synthetic network $\mathcal{M}_\varepsilon(A_{\mathscr G})$ preserves $\varepsilon$–edge LDP.
+This edge-flipping approach has been utilized in previous studies.
 It has been interpreted under various definitions, such as (central) edge DP, edge LDP, and relationship DP.
 In particular, we use \emph{Symmetric Edge-Flip Mechanism} proposed in \cite{imola2021locally}, to define $\mathcal M$ in our setup. \begin{defn}[Symmetric Edge-Flip Mechanism] Suppose that $\varepsilon>0$.
 For $i \in[n]$, let $\mathcal{M}_i:\{0,1\}^n \rightarrow\{0,1\}^n$ be such that

 and let